CE740-7-SP-CO: Mobile Communications

 - Channel fading effects and mitigation techniques

-- An introduction to commonly used MAC techniques including TDMA, FDMA, CDMA, ALOHA and Carrier Sense.
+- An introduction to commonly used MAC techniques including TDMA, FDMA, CDMA, OFDMA as well as ALOHA and Carrier Sense.

 - Routing and topology